 I believe just about anyone could benefit from joining a Financial Peace University small group.
 Even individuals who are savvy with personal finance would benefit from the group aspect.
 I learned a lot about the challenges other people face to get out of debt.
 Even saving that first $1,000 can be a huge task depending on a person’s situation.

 Even though we didn’t completely follow Dave’s guidance on our debt pay-down journey, after going through the class I have a better appreciation for his approach.
-Take credit cards for example.
+For example, while I don’t necessarily agree with his advice on credit cards, i came to better understand his reasoning.
 It’s easy for someone who is already financially responsible to leverage the benefits of credit card reward points.
 With that said, someone who lacks financial discipline could find themselves back in debt with extremely high interest rates using credit cards.

 Reading The Total Money Makeover back in 2011 was one of the best things to ever happen to our family.
 Digging our way out of debt has helped us set a strong financial foundation.
 As someone in our group put it during the final week, “This is life changing stuff and it needs to be shared more broadly.”